 Presentation Day Write Up

 Our group is VUHousing, we are developing a cross-platform mobile application that provides resources for future Villanova students who were unable to secure on-campus housing during their senior year (or any future year where housing is not guaranteed by the university).
-Our application allows students to add potential houses or apartments they have previously lived in to our database and sort/fr them based on various preferences so that other students can view them.
+Our application allows students to add potential houses or apartments they have previously lived in to our database and fr them based on various preferences so that other students can view them.
 Our tech-stack involves using typescript within react-native, google firebase as our database, and various API’s for data verification and other features.
 Our current development cycle has focused on implementing three key features: filtering listings, adding images, and reviews for listings.
 We intend to use our remaining development time to improve these core functions and focus on a complete deployment on the Google Play store.